NoSpiner/Freetube-import/README.md

 While buggy and experimental `stdin` mode can used in scripts and automation.
 Not for average users.

        cat test.txt | freetube-import -s > std_test.db

+It might be usefull to set a name that shows up in FreeTube.
+Otherwise in stdin mode a placeholder name is generated.

+       cat test.txt | freetube-import -s -n playlist-name > std_test.db

+pro tip: Try appending the ouput to FreeTube's own playlist.db file.
+So playlists get automatically added. (backup your files before hand, close freetube before, at your own risk)

+      cat test.txt | freetube-import -s -n playlist-name >> your/path/FreeTube/playlists.db

 Works without YouTube api through a custom version of [YouTube-search library](https://github.com/joetats/youtube_search/).
 Also works atleast on piped links, probably also on lists of Invidious links and other links that follow the standard youtube url format.